-Your source for Utah LGBTIQ+ history, culture, and arts.
+Your source for Utah LGBTIQ2S+ history, culture, and arts.

 Teach.
 Gather.
 Preserve.

-The Mildred Berryman Institute for LGBTIQ+ Utah History promotes public education and general knowledge of Utah LGBTIQ+ history, culture, and arts in all their diversity by fostering a collegial atmosphere among LBGTIQ+ Utah researchers.
+The Mildred Berryman Institute for LGBTIQ2S+ Utah History promotes public education and general knowledge of Queer Utah history, culture, and arts in all their diversity by fostering a collegial atmosphere among researchers.

 We work to teach and preserve local LGBTIQ+ history by sponsoring lectures and educational events, assisting research, recording oral histories, and preserving physical artifacts.